jcard0na/jcard0na.github.io/_posts/2016-09-25-Hardware-strategy-in-the-IoT-age.md

   1. Cities
   1. Outside

-And in each setting ther can be hundreds of different devices.
+And in each setting there can be hundreds of different devices.
 So, regardless of how big the IoT space is, it will be very unlikely that one single device can capture a significant portion of the market.